LorisPanza/Change-Your-Path/Game Design Document/GameDesignDocument.md

 * Better camera management
 * When you walk with kvothe and open the Menu, kvothe is still moving
 * Change names to the menu
+* Stop the conversation sound when Kvothe walk away the NPC (not only when the dialogue ends)
+* Different colors for the selecter: normal mode, grab mode
+* Highligths non matchable sides